-Druid - Rank 2

-Mage - Rank 3

-Warrior Mage - Rank 3
+Druid - Rank 2 Mage - Rank 3 Warrior Mage - Rank 3

-Length 100 syllables Duration Concentration
+Length 100 syllables Duration

-Range Caster Area of Effect 10 ft. radius
+Range Caster Area of Effect

 Material Component Class symbol

 This spell allows the caster to detect the location of any traps within a 10' radius of her position.
 She can continue to detect as long as she concentrates, but she cannot run, cast another spell, fight, or take damage, or the concentration is broken.